M-Python13/Race-Game/README.md

 # Race Game
 Its very basic and not really good for anything.
-Just wanted to upload it here anyway.Ignore the odd names for some of the programs.
+Just wanted to upload it here anyway.
+Ignore the odd names for some of the programs.

 v.2.0